wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 I> ### What is the Template Context?
 I> {#section-templates-static-context}
-I> When a template file is loaded with the Django Templating system, a *template context* is created.
+I> When a template file is loaded with the Django templating system, a *template context* is created.
 In simple terms, a template context is a Python dictionary that maps template variable names with Python variables.
 In the template we created above, we included a template variable name called `boldmessage`.
 In our updated `index(request)` view example, the string `Crunchy, creamy, cookie, candy, cupcake!` is mapped to template variable `boldmessage`.
 The string `Crunchy, creamy, cookie, candy, cupcake!` therefore replaces *any* instance of `{{ boldmessage }}` within the template.

 Now that you have updated the view to employ the use of your template, start the Django development server and visit `http://127.0.0.1:8000/rango/`.
 You should see your simple HTML template rendered, just like the [example screenshot shown below](#fig-ch4-first-template).